-The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications (Optional Form 612 only) from qualified U.S. citizens to provide personal services as a Senior Field Program Manager under a personal services contract, as described in the attached solicitation.
+The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services as a Senior Field Program Manager in Afghanistan under a personal services contract, as described in the attached solicitation.

 Submittals must be in accordance with the attached information at the place and time specified.
 Applicants interested in applying for this position MUST submit the following materials: